toddhorner/AFT/states/NE.md

 1. NE Department of Economic Development has a [Community Development Division](https://opportunity.nebraska.gov/grow-your-community/), but all its programming aims at *encouraging* growth, not directing it.
 2. [NE Department of Agriculture](http://www.nda.nebraska.gov/) does not offer land use programming or employ staff planners.
 3. From personal communication with the NE chapter of the APA
     >The state does have a network of Development Districts (COGs).
 Some have tried to do comprehensive plans but they usually lack the staff and training to complete these on a regular basis.
 Only 1 Development District (PADD) has regularly worked in their region doing such work.

+4. From personal correspondence with Gordon Scholz, faculty at the Community and Regional Planning Program at University of Nebraska-Lincoln:
+    >There is no significant traditional land use planning done at the state level in Nebraska.
+The land use planning functions are delegated to local governments—counties and municipalities.

 ####  State Plan for Agriculture

 **NO**

 1. No state agency, including the [Dept. of Economic Development](https://opportunity.nebraska.gov/), the [Department of Ag.](http://www.nda.nebraska.gov/), and the [Department of Natural Resources](https://dnr.nebraska.gov/), have developed a state agriculture plan.
+2.

 #### State Planning Goals Related to Agriculture

 **NO**

 1. No state law or planning document sets for agricultural goals related to planning or land use.
 The [Nebraska Right to Farm Act](http://nebraskalegislature.gov/laws/statutes.php?statute=2-4403) protects farming operations from nuisance suits, but does not specify *goals* that connect agriculture with planning or zoning.
+2. From personal corresponence with Prof. Scholze:
+    >Nebraska has a right to farm statute: http://nebraskalegislature.gov/laws/statutes.php?statute=2-4403 Otherwise, there are no significant specific planning goals related to agriculture – other than goals that might have been adopted by the Department of Agriculture or other state agencies.

 #### State provides grants or technical assistance to support development of local comprehensive plans or farmland protection plans.